3 September 2020: After 9 years I am updating my blog theme. some of the content may be out of date but this should be

 One of his most recent ‘writers’, Darren M Meade created a video detailing all the ‘work’ paid by Magedson before they had a disagreement about money.
 The video can be downloaded from this link.
 Emails between Magedson and one of his former writers, an actor named Danny Scalf shows that this was not the first disagreement about money for creating content.

-The website states that it does not remove material, even if it can be proven to be false or if the author requests removal.
-This is a lie.
-Magedson removes reports about himself.
-Ripoff Report also has a long history of removing reports for altering the content for a substantial payment.

-Because it is given a high page rank in the Google SERPS, many companies pay the exorbitant fees to participate in the Corporate Advocacy Program (CAP) in order to have their ‘reputation rehabilitated’.
-This cost schedule for the CAP was entered into evidence in a US court case.
-This amounts to between USD $7,500 and $20,500 plus a monthly fee.

-b | One of his most recent ‘writers’, Darren M Meade created a video detailing all the ‘work’ paid by Magedson before they had a disagreement about money.
-The video can be downloaded from this link.
-Emails between Magedson and one of his former writers, an actor named Danny Scalf shows that this was not the first disagreement about money for creating content.

 Ripoff Report states that it does not remove material, even if it can be proven to be false or if the author requests removal.
 This is a lie.
 Magedson removes reports about himself.
 Ripoff Report also has a long history of removing or altering the content for a substantial payment.

 Because it is given a high page rank in the Google SERPS, many companies pay the exorbitant fees to participate in the Corporate Advocacy Program (CAP) in order to have their ‘reputation rehabilitated’.
 This cost schedule for the CAP was entered into evidence in a US court case.
 This amounts to between USD $7,500 and $20,500 plus a monthly fee.